National leader Judith Collins unveils $31b transport plan to crush Auckland's congestion

 - National Party leader Judith Collins' cat dies after incredible life - NZ Herald

-But the focus of the package is Auckland – a city Collins said is currently a "collection of disconnected villages".
+But the focus of the package is Auckland – a city that Collins said is currently a "collection of disconnected villages".

-The other $14 billion, which has yet to be allocated to specific projects, will be spent on South Island transport and infrastructure projects.
+The other $14b, which has yet to be allocated to specific projects, will be spent on transport and infrastructure projects across the country.

 Major promised projects include:

-• A bus rapid transit from Onehunga to Auckland's CBD
+• A bus rapid transit from Onehunga to Auckland's CBD.

-• A rail link loop connecting Auckland Airport to Puhinui and Onehunga
+• A rail link loop connecting Auckland Airport to Puhinui and Onehunga.

-• Upgrading Auckland's ferry services
+• Upgrading Auckland's ferry services.

-• Building the Northwest Rapid Transit Bus Corridor
+• Building the Northwest Rapid Transit Bus Corridor.

 Collins said the significant spending package would fix Auckland and the Upper North Island's congestion issues and transform the region into an "economic powerhouse".